Ted the Caver: Synopsis

 A caver's feet disappear into a hole, similar to the one the protagonist was excavating.

 "Ted the Caver" is presented as the online diary of a recreational caver.
 At the beginning, the narrator refuses to disclose any actual names or locations for the apparent safety of his readers.
 He and his friend, "B", decide to go caving and find a small hole within the local "Mystery Cave".
-He finds that the hole leads to a tight passage - which they dub "Floyd's Tomb" in honour of Floyd Collins - before opening up further in; excited that it may be an unexplored passage, the pair spend days tirelessly excavating it.
+He finds that the hole leads to a tight passage - which they dub "Floyd's Tomb" in honour of Floyd Collins - before opening up further in.
+Despite hearing a scream and the sound of rock scraping from within the hole, the pair spend days tirelessly excavating the opening.

-As the explorers move further into the cave, strange hieroglyphs and winds are encountered.
-In a final blog post, Ted writes that he and his companions are going to bring a gun into the cave after experiencing a series of nightmares and hallucinations, as well as an encounter with what could be presumed as a supernatural being.
+As Ted moves further into the cave, he encounters strange hieroglyphs, and discovers the source of the scraping noise: a round rock formation which moves to reveal a new passage.
+Ted and B ascend to the surface, terrified as they feel their rope being pulled back into the cave.
+Another caver, Joe, is traumatized in the cave and refuses to elaborate on what he saw.
+After experiencing a series of nightmares and hallucinations, Ted writes that he and his companions are going to bring a gun into the cave, among other supplies.
 The blog has not been updated since this post.